programster/package-pgsql-migrations/README.md

-# package-pgsql-migrations
+# PostgreSQL Migration Package
-A package to make migrations for PostgreSQL easier.
+A package to make migrations for PostgreSQL easier in PHP.